Chia-Network/chia-docs/docs/03consensus/challenges.md

 # 3.4 Challenges

-The Chia consensus algorithm relies on timelords running VDFs for periods of time called sub-slots, which are adjusted periodically (and automatically) take around 10 minutes.
+The Chia consensus algorithm relies on timelords running VDFs for periods of time called _sub-slots_, which are adjusted periodically (and automatically) to take around 10 minutes.
 During every sub-slot, challenges are released by timelords, and a sort of mini lottery starts, where farmers check their plots for proofs of space.
 When farmers find a proof of space that qualifies, they broadcast it to the network.

 The difficulty adjusts automatically to target 32 winning proofs for the entire network in each sub-slot, or about one winner every 18.75 seconds on average (32 winners per 600 seconds).
 The winning proofs are infused into the VDF at different times within the sub-slot.

+>NOTE: A sub-slot is always targeted to last 10 minutes.
+There is also a period of time called a _slot_.
+Typically, a slot and a sub-slot are exactly the same thing.
+However, in order to prevent long-range attacks, slots are required to have at least 16 blocks (and sub-slots are not).
+If a sub-slot ends with fewer than 16 blocks having been created, the same slot must continue for another sub-slot.
+See [Section 3.9](/docs/03consensus/overflow_blocks#minimum-block-requirement "Section 3.9: Overflow Blocks") (minimum block requirement) for more info.

 The consensus requires farmers to follow the heaviest chain, which is the chain that has the highest accumulated difficulty (usually the chain with the most blocks).